indico/indico-user-docs/docs/conferences/timetable.md

 ![](../assets/conferences/timetable/after_reschedule_start_time.png)

 The second rescheduling option, which adjusts the duration of all entries, fills the empty gap between each pair of entries by extending their duration but keeping the start time unchanged.
-If we use the previous example and adjust the durations, we will get his end result:
+If we use the previous example and adjust the durations, we will get this end result:

 ![](../assets/conferences/timetable/after_reschedule_duration.png)